Skip to content

 Trebinje, sunny southern Herzegovina: the Ottoman old town, Arslanagić bridge, hilltop Gračanica, wine at Tvrdoš, and a 30 km hop from Dubrovnik.

 Trebinje is the town most people never quite get to: the closest Bosnian town to Dubrovnik, about 30 km inland, yet still passed over by nearly everyone who “does” the coast.
 That is exactly its appeal.
 You get an Ottoman old town, a river the colour of green glass, plane trees the size of houses, a hilltop monastery with the best view in Herzegovina, and two serious wine cellars, all with a fraction of Mostar’s crowds.
 This guide covers what to see, where the wine is, and how to fold it into a day out of Dubrovnik.
+If you’re choosing Trebinje as a southern overnight instead of Mostar, start with Mostar or Trebinje.
+Our Dubrovnik to Trebinje guide covers the drive, taxi and border in full.

 Where Trebinje is, and why it feels different

 Trebinje sits at 275 metres in the far south of Herzegovina, strung along the Trebišnjica river under the bare grey ridge of Mount Leotar.
 Locals call it “the town of sun and plane trees,” and both halves are earned: this is one of the sunniest corners of the country, and the huge plane trees on the main square are a genuine landmark rather than a slogan.
+From the capital it’s a highland day rather than a border errand: Sarajevo to Trebinje covers the East Sarajevo bus and the Foča-Gacko drive.

 Two things set it apart from the rest of the country.
-First, it is in Republika Srpska, the Serb-majority entity of Bosnia and Herzegovina, so the churches outnumber the mosques and you will see Cyrillic on the shopfronts alongside the Latin script.
+First, it is in Republika Srpska, the Serb-majority entity of Bosnia and Herzegovina, so the churches outnumber the mosques and you’ll see Cyrillic on the shopfronts alongside the Latin script.
 Second, it looks south rather than north.
 Historically and culturally Trebinje leans toward Dubrovnik and the Adriatic, a day’s mule train from the coast for centuries, and it still feels more Mediterranean than Balkan: stone, cypresses, wine, an unhurried café culture that peaks in the evening rather than at lunch.

 The old town and the plane-tree square

 The real social heart, though, is just outside the walls: the plane-tree square (Trg Slobode and the promenade around it), shaded by enormous plane trees that turn the whole space cool and green even in the July heat.
 This is where Trebinje actually happens - the morning market under the trees, coffee that stretches for hours, an evening korzo stroll when the whole town seems to be out.
 Grab a table, order a coffee or a glass of local white, and just watch for a while.
-It is the single most pleasant thing to do in town and it costs almost nothing.
+It’s the single most pleasant thing to do in town and it costs almost nothing.

 On Saturdays the square hosts a farmers’ market worth timing your visit for - Herzegovinian honey, dried figs, cheese, olive oil and pomegranate products from the surrounding valleys.
-Prices are in convertible marks (KM / BAM), the local currency, and while a few places near the border take euros, you will want KM in cash for the market and small cafés.
+Prices are in convertible marks (KM / BAM), the local currency, and while a few places near the border take euros, you’ll want KM in cash for the market and small cafés.

 The Arslanagić bridge, the one that moved